keboola/developers-docs/extend/common-interface/index.md

 a [manifest file](/extend/common-interface/manifest-files/) is created.
 It contains metadata information (keys for the table, creation time, etc.).

-To create the data directory sample, you can use [create sandbox](/extend/common-interface/) via the [Docker bundle API](http://docs.kebooladocker.apiary.io/#reference/sandbox).
+To create a data directory sample, you can use [create sandbox](/extend/common-interface/) via the [Docker bundle API](http://docs.kebooladocker.apiary.io/#reference/sandbox).
-You'll get all the resources in a ZIP archive you need to access in your app.
+All the resources you need in your app will be provided in a ZIP archive.

 The predefined data exchange folder structure is following